 - Easy and effective reporting back to the organization.

-- Distribute automated tests into different suites with varying goals on different environments.
-Use VMs for various environments to grow automation, coverage, speed, monitoring and feedback to the team.
+- Distribute automated tests into different suites with varying goals in different environments.
+Use VMs for various environments to grow Automation, coverage, speed, monitoring, and feedback to the team.

 These topics are very closely related.